stratumn/handbook/repair.md

 ## Stratumn Repair Mediation Process

 Professional-level mediation requires hundreds of hours of practice and a wide variety of skills.
 Stratumn provides any colleagues interested in mediation skills with resources to conduct further training, both on-site and off-site.
-We refer to “Stratumn Repair Guidelines” for the very basics of how the mediator and participant should behave during the mediation.
+We refer to [Stratumn Repair Guidelines](./repair-guidelines.md) for the very basics of how the mediator and participant should behave during the mediation.

 The actual mediation process may follow this simple outline: